 America’s cultural heritage is preserved not only in libraries, museums, archives, and other community organizations, but also in all of our homes, family histories, and life stories.
 The Common Heritage program aims to capture this vitally important part of our country’s heritage and preserve it for future generations.
-Common Heritage will support both the digitization of cultural heritage materials and the organization of public programming at community events that explore these materials as a window on a community’s history and culture.
+Common Heritage will support both the digitization of cultural heritage materials and the organization of outreach through community events that explore and interpret these materials as a window on the community’s history and culture.

 The Common Heritage program recognizes that members of the public—in partnership with libraries, museums, archives, and historical organizations—have much to contribute to the understanding of our cultural mosaic.
 Together, such institutions and the public can be effective partners in the appreciation and stewardship of our common heritage.

-Projects must also present public programming that would expand knowledge of the community’s heritage.
-Public programs could include lectures, panels, reading and discussion, special gallery tours, screening and discussion of relevant films, presentations by a historian, special initiatives for families and children, or comments by curators about items brought in by the public, workshops on preserving heritage materials, or other activities that bring humanities perspectives on heritage materials to wide public audiences.
-These public programs should provide a framework for a deeper understanding of the community members’ shared or divergent heritage.
+Projects must also provide community outreach via public events that would expand understanding of the community’s heritage.
+Public programs could include lectures, panels, reading and discussion groups, special gallery tours, screening and discussion of relevant films, presentations by a historian, special initiatives for families and children, interpretation by curators about items brought in by the public, workshops on preserving heritage materials, or other activities that bring humanities perspectives on heritage materials to community audiences.
+These activities should provide a framework for a deeper understanding of the community members’ shared or divergent heritage.
 The programs may take place before, during, and/or after the day of the digitization event.
-Applicants may but need not include in their proposals a topic around which the event and the public programming would be organized.
-Topics proposed for the public programming may also be proposed for the digitization event.
+Applicants may but need not include in their proposals a topic around which the event and the programs would be organized.
+Topics proposed for programs may also be proposed for the digitization event.

 The applicant institution must plan, promote, and organize the event and ensure that a wide range of historical materials can be digitized and also contextualized through public programming.
 Since the help of additional institutions and organizations in the community may be needed to accomplish this work, the applicant must take responsibility for enlisting appropriate organizations or institutions, such as local libraries and museums, to contribute to the project, as needed.